MiaChensSV/Bmeketo/README.md

 ### As a manager, you can
 1. View all users and products.
-2. Register a user and assign a roll for the user;
+2. Register a user and assign a roll for the user.
 3. Register a product and change product information.

 ### As an administrater, you can all function that manager has and also "add and edit roles in the system"